Blog

 Author:

-Rose Maria Li
+Rose Maria Li, PhD, MBA

 Editorial note: The a2 Collective was pleased to join AARP’s AgeTech Collaborative at CES in both 2023 and 2024.
 This year, a2 Collective Coordinating Center Principal Investigator Rose Li, PhD, MBA, participated in an AgeTech Collaborative panel and shared her key takeaways from the event below.